 Galaxy sign (lungs)

 The so-called galaxy sign, initially described as the sarcoid galaxy, represents a coalescent granuloma seen in a minority of patients with pulmonary sarcoidosis 1.
 The same appearance can be seen in tuberculosis 2,3.
 In other words, it represents a mass-like region composed of numerous smaller granulomas.
-The appearance of a central core with peripheral nodules is reminiscent of a globular cluster galaxy.
+The appearance of a central core with peripheral nodules is reminiscent of a globular cluster or galaxy.

 - 1. Nakatsu M, Hatabu H, Morikawa K et-al. Large coalescent parenchymal nodules in pulmonary sarcoidosis: "sarcoid galaxy" sign.
 AJR Am J Roentgenol.
 2002;178 (6): 1389-93.
 AJR Am J Roentgenol (full text) [pubmed citation]